maisbrey/masterthesis/code/README.md

-This folder contains the code used in the thesis.

 ## codes

 The **codes** folder contains the used quantum codes in the ALIST file format (see http://www.inference.org.uk/mackay/codes/alist.html for further information).